arpitr18/Finance-app-UI/README.md

 ## 📱 Spending Tracker App

-A beautifully designed mobile application built with **React Native** that helps you track your monthly spending and visualize your expenses using categorized icons like Netflix, Uber, Amazon, Spotify, and more.
+A beautifully designed mobile application built with **React Native** that helps you track your monthly spendings and visualize your expenses using categorized icons like Netflix, Uber, Amazon, Spotify, and more.

 ---